IBM 3270: 3193

 The IBM 3193 Display Station is a high-resolution, portrait-type, monochrome, 380mm (15 inch) CRT image display providing up to letter or A4 size document display capabilities in addition to alphanumeric data.

 Compressed images can be sent to the 3193 from a scanner and decompression is performed in the 3193.

 Image data compression is a technique to save transmission time and reduce storage requirements.

 3194

-The IBM 3194 is a Display Station that features a 1.44MB 3.5" floppy drive and IND$FILE transfer.
+The IBM 3194 is a Display Station that features a 1.44 MB 3.5" floppy drive and IND$FILE transfer.